 As students, we get the ergonomics lecture during the first year of dental school.
 But when it comes to beginning sim lab to do a crown prep, all that positioning tends to go right out the window.
 “I’ll work on my positioning once I get the actual dentistry down,” right?
 Then clinic starts and you will do anything to feel like you can actually see or to avoid indirect vision.
 Those future neck and back problems can get their start as early as dental school.
+As a result, seeking neck pain treatment early could prove invaluable later on in life.
+Sadly, a lot of people ignore the issue until it gets to a point where it is simply unbearable.

 In a study done at UCSF, questionnaire responses indicated that 46-71% of the students of all four years experienced neck, shoulder, and/or back pain, with more than 70% reporting pain by their 3rd year.
 The general trend was a positive correlation between pain and years of schooling.
 So what gives?